 Chili, cheese, and fries, oh my!
 Smothered in chili and cheddar cheese sauce, these Chili Cheese Fries are a meal in themselves!
 This is a perfect game day appetizer to satisfy your hungriest guests, or to keep them occupied if their favorite team is losing!
 Want more cheesy fries?
-Try my Loaded Cheese Fries as another option.
+Try my Loaded Cheese Fries or Chili Cheese Nachos as other cheesy options.

 Chili Cheese Fries